The Woolcock Institute of Medical Research

 Most people ask, “am I actually going to be able to sleep?”
 The first part of the answer to that is we have double beds and comfortable rooms with private ensuites – like a hotel room, not a hospital ward with someone in the bed next to them.
 Our facilities are probably a lot newer than in many other places and we make them as comfortable as possible in terms of the environment.

-Second, if they’re concerned about being away from their home comforts – their pillow, their mattress – so we tell them to bring their own pillow, they could bring in a mattress topper or a noise machine, anything from home that's normal for them.
+Second, if they’re concerned about being away from their home comforts – their pillow, their mattress – we tell them to bring their own pillow, they could bring in a mattress topper or a noise machine, anything from home that's normal for them.
 It won’t be their own bed but many of our patients tell us that our mattresses are comfortable.

 How long does the process take?